Prosecutors drop sex-related charge against Missouri Governor Eric Greitens

 Greitens also remains charged with a second felony in St. Louis for allegedly disclosing a donor list from a St. Louis-based veterans' charity he founded for use in his political campaign.
 No trial date has been set for that case.

-Greitens, who has long denied any criminal wrongdoing, walked out of the St. Louis circuit courthouse Monday with at least a momentary vindication.
+Greitens, who has long denied any criminal wrongdoing, walked out of the 22nd Judicial Circuit Court of Missouri on Monday with at least a momentary vindication.

 "Today the prosecutor has dropped the false charges against me.
 This is a great victory and it has been a long time coming," Greitens told reporters.
 "This experience has been humbling and I have emerged from it a changed man."